joe-1sm/bootcamp-existing-student-sign-up-element-tutoring-only/implementation_plan.md

 2. Has a **toggle** to add:
    - **Weekly planning / check‑in sessions with a tutor** (fixed add‑on package)
 3. When the toggle is ON:
-   - All three plans **switch** to “bootcamp + weekly sessions” pricing
+   - All three plans **switch** to "bootcamp + weekly sessions" pricing
-   - Discount messages show **two separate discounts**:
+   - Discount messages show:
-     - 60% off bootcamp for 1SM students
+     - 50% off bootcamp for 1SM students
-     - 50% off weekly sessions for 1SM students
+     - No discount on weekly sessions
    - We also show the **combined total** and **total savings** clearly
 4. Each card has a **Stripe Payment Link** (no Stripe API, just links).